 The Moneyfacts Weekly Product News is a round-up of the latest products or rate changes to hit the consumer finance market over the past seven days.
 The deals are available right now, but may be subject to change.

-Principality Building Society has reduced rates across its mortgage range; now, its two-year fixed rate mortgage is priced at 1.75% to 30.4.19.
-This deal is for all applicants who wish to borrow from £5,000 to £350,000 at 80% loan-to-value.
-No product fee is payable and an incentive package of free valuation for all borrowers and free legal fees for remortgage customers is available.
-This deal allows overpayments of up to 10% of the outstanding balance.
+Post Office Money® has reduced selected rates in its range, including its five-year fixed rate mortgage, which is priced at 2.37% to 30.9.24.
+This deal is all borrowers who wish to borrow from £25,000 at 90% loan-to-value.
+No product fee is payable and it also includes the incentive of free valuation.
+This product allows overpayments of up to 10% of the outstanding balance.

-Leeds Building Society has repriced its mortgage range, including its two-year fixed rate mortgage, which is now priced at 2.05% to 30.6.19.
-This deal is for house purchase and remortgage customers who wish to borrow from £5,000 and £25,001 respectively, up to a maximum of £500,000, at 65% loan-to-value.
-A fee of £199 is payable, all of which can be added to the advance of the mortgage.
-An incentive package of free valuation and £750 cashback is available and remortgage customers can get help towards costs.
-This deal allows overpayments of up to 10% of the outstanding balance.
+Santander has reduced the rate on its five-year fixed rate mortgage, which is now priced at 2.34% to 2.9.24.
+This deal is for first and second-time buyers who wish to borrow up to £550,000 at 85% loan-to-value.
+No fee is payable and an incentive package of free valuation and £250 cashback is included.
+This product allows overpayments of up to 10% of the outstanding balance.

 Borrowers searching for a competitively priced mortgage with a well-known high street brand will be pleased to find this newly priced deal from Santander.
 First or second-time buyers with the required deposit of 15% will find its incentive package of free valuation and its £250 cashback highly appealing – perfect for those looking to save on the upfront cost of their deal.

 Santander’s lending area includes Scotland.